-What I also like to mention is that you should never feel weak, strange or whatever if you are experiencing your menstrual cycle in a much heavier, uncomfortable, or painful way than others.
-For example, some women get very painful cramps during their period, while others are done with there period in less than a week, and barely feel any cramps.
+What I also like to mention is that you should never feel weak, strange, or whatever if you are experiencing your menstrual cycle in a much heavier, uncomfortable, or painful way than others.
+For example, some women get very painful cramps during their period, while others are done with their period in less than a week, and barely feel any cramps.

 And that is okay, we are all unique.

 To practice self-care during your period is to help you go through these days, with more ease and comfort.
 To help you feel healthy and stable.
 Periods are not a joke, I mean you are bleeding for days and your hormones can be all over the place.

 Give your body the care it needs.

 Now let’s get into it.
 Find out which of these tips work the best for you to practice self-care during your period.

 Drink enough water, maybe even more than you usually do.
 Drinking enough water on your period can help you have fewer or less painful cramps.
 It can also help with your flow and make your cycle move more quickly.
 Drinking enough water can help to prevent your blood from thickening.